-Visitors are welcome in the Hopkins County Schools.
-However, upon entering the school building, all visitors and parents shall report to the school's administrative office, provide photo identification and obtain a visitor's pass.
+Visitors are welcome in the Hopkins County Schools unless campuses are closed to outside foot traffic due to health or safety concerns.
+Upon entering district or school facilities, all visitors and parents shall report to the administrative office, provide photo identification and obtain a visitor's pass.
 Students are not allowed to bring visitors to school.
+Any person entering a district or school campus will be required to adhere to local, state, and/or federal health and safety guidelines/mandates and may be subject to health and temperature screening prior to entry.